CheyenneMDavid/Just-Cakes/README.md

 - **Code Validation**
   During the validation process using the [W3C Markup Validation Service](https://validator.w3.org/), I received informational messages stating ```Trailing slash on void elements has no effect and interacts badly with unquoted attribute values.``` and was advised to remove them.
 I did attempt to do this but as soon as I would hit "save", these would return.
 I attempted to change this default behavior by from my IDE by going into my settings, but was unable to find how to change it.
   One such message was regarding trailing slashes on void elements, which have no effect and may interact badly with unquoted attribute values.

+Additionally, the validation process highlighted other potential issues, including compliance with HTML and CSS standards, ensuring proper nesting of elements, and addressing any deprecated or non-standard attributes.
+These messages served as valuable feedback, guiding me to refine and improve the quality of my markup code.
 ___
 ___